• Skip to primary navigation

 Jelly (Optional)

-1. In a medium-sized bowl add the warm water and dissolve the gelatin, whisk vigorously to combine.
+1. After the pies have been baked and cooled.
+In a medium-sized bowl add the warm water and dissolve the gelatin, whisk vigorously to combine.
 Once dissolved whisk in the hot chicken broth.
 Carefully taste and season with salt and pepper if desired.

 Equipment